-from training.npr.org: https://training.npr.org/sources/jason-hong/
+from training.npr.org: https://training.npr.org/sources/carlos-felipe-pardo/

 Patricia Williams is a professor at Northeastern University’s law school and in the department of philosophy and religion.
-She is also director of Law, Technology and Ethics Initiatives in the School of Law and the College of Social Sciences and Humanities.
+She is an expert in critical race theory, bioethics, health law, gender, genetics, algorithms and other topics.